The Walt Disney Company’s 100th Anniversary Celebration

 Disney’s Animal Kingdom Pride Mural

 No one could miss this Disney Pride Mural in Animal Kingdom!
-It was painted on two big backstage doors on the path towards Pandora: World of Avatar.
+It was painted on two big backstage doors on the path toward Pandora: World of Avatar.
 A great gesture to show this gay couple how Disney supports the LGBTQ+ Community.
 There was even a Disney photographer standing by to take our picture!
 Do tell any Disney Photographer how you want your picture taken so you won’t end up with missing feet or a cut-off mural in the background saying “ove”.

-Celebrating who you are
+Celebrating who you are with Disney Pride

 At the heart of the Anniversary Celebrations, Disney is celebrating its Cast Members with the implementation of a new “Disney Look”.
 This is a set of guidelines on appearances for the Disney Cast Members.
 A more inclusive approach is being handled where there is room for personal expression.
 Now all Cast Members can wear colored nail polish, an expanded type of jewelry like bracelets and earrings, tattoos, facial hair, and headwear for religious purposes.
 These policies are gender-inclusive and create a more open and diverse approach to everyone’s Disney experience.
 We love the fact that a red-bearded Cast Member at the Haunted Mansion can now wear black nail polish and earrings.
 Or someone can walk around with rolled-up sleeves to show off their tattoo.